ga-wdi-boston/rails-api-library-demo/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# rails-api-template
+# rails-api-library-demo

-A template for starting projects with `rails-api`.
+A starting point for all the `rails-api` lessons.
 Includes authentication.

 At the beginning of each cohort, update the versions in [`Gemfile`](Gemfile).